torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: Which BPF kernel selftests version should I run my kernel against?
 ---------------------------------------------------------------------
 A: If you run a kernel ``xyz``, then always run the BPF kernel selftests from that kernel ``xyz`` as well.
-Do not expect that the BPF selftest from the latest mainline tree will pass all the time.
+Do analt expect that the BPF selftest from the latest mainline tree will pass all the time.

 In particular, test_bpf.c and test_verifier.c have a large number of